Yingminj/eval_policy/README.md

   short name for each>
 - eval dataset(s): <abs path(s)>
 - training dataset(s) each checkpoint actually used: <abs path(s)>  # for --train-root
-- python interpreter: <e.g. /opt/robot-platform/train-venv/bin/python>
+- python interpreter that trained these checkpoints: <abs path>
 - deploy config governing the executed window: <abs path to deploy_config_*.yaml>

 STEP 1 — READ BEFORE YOU WRITE ANYTHING